Tonyjlum/mod5frontend/README.md

 ![homepageimg](./assets/images/homepageimg.png)

 #### User
 The user page is the primary interaction that volunteers and sponsors will be using.
 It contains the the leaflet map, creating a new event, sponsoring events, and view all upcoming events.
 This container will function dynamically based on which type of account is signed in.
+If location tracking is allowed, the map will center on the users locations.
+Other wise it will center to downtown Manhattan.
+When a event is clicked, the map will center over the event.
+Events will have a blue ring if they have been sponsored and a red ring if it has yet to be sponsored.
 - donationmodal.js, event.js, map.js, newevent.js, event_container.js, and user_container.js

 ![homepageimg](./assets/images/userimg.png)